ttrobisch/semantic-release-mattermost/README.md

 ### Environment variable

-If the ```DISCORD_WEBHOOK``` environment variable is defined in your environment, it will be used instead of the webhook provided in the config.
+If the ```DISCORD_WEBHOOK``` environment variable is defined in your environment, it will be used instead of the `webhook` provided in the config.

+If the ```DISCORD_CUSTOM_MESSAGE``` environment variable is defined in your environment, it will be used instead of `the custom_message` provided in the config.

 ### Thanks

-- ttrobisch/semantic-release-mattermost
+- @ttrobisch/semantic-release-mattermost